 For sales professionals, nothing beats the rush that comes with closing a sale.

 Every handshake, every signed contract, every sales receipt is a milestone worthy of celebration.
-Perhaps a bottle of champagne to toast for the occasion, even.
+Perhaps even a bottle of champagne to celebrate.

 The reason is simple: Salespeople know all too well the hard work that comes with closing a contract.
-They’re familiar with the arduous tasks that comes with the sales process.
+They’re familiar with the arduous tasks that come with the sales process.

 Selling is even more difficult nowadays, thanks (or no thanks) to an even more dynamic business environment.

 Listen to the experts of course!